News, Articles & Knowledge

 Availability Issues

 Availability issues can occur when the stock information on your landing page is different from that of your feed.
-For example, a product is available for pre-order on your site but is set as in stock in your feed.
+For example, a product is available for pre-order on your site but is set as 'in stock' in your feed.
 In some cases, it can also be due to Google being unable to verify the information on your site.

 The use of the structured data markup on your product pages can help Google to easily locate relevant, up-to-date information via specific code that is added onto your page.
 Using the schema.org structure, you can specify lots of different attributes, including [availability] to highlight whether a product is ‘in_stock’, ’out_of_stock’ or a ‘preorder’.

-Another option for solving availability issues is through a new feature called the ‘Product Inventory Update Feed’ which aims to automate this process.
+Another option for solving availability issues is through a feature called the ‘Product Inventory Update Feed’ which aims to automate this process.
 This option is very useful for large e-commerce companies that need to update their stock and inventory on a regular basis.
 Through implementing this feature, you can deliver the latest information, save time and reduce the chance of your product ads not being approved.

 This feature is also relevant to ‘Sale Price Updates’ as it can be used in a very similar way to ‘sale_price_effective_date’ solution.
 But if you would like to learn more about this you can always view the Google Merchant Centre Help support website.